hypyeon/epicodus-project15-pierres-treats/README.md

 - Entity Framwork Core
 - Many-To-Many Relationships, CRUD
 - Authentication and Identity: User Registration Controller, ViewModel, Validation, and Views; Login and Logout; and Authorization
+- SCSS

 ## Description
 - This application is an independent project as a review of **Authentication with Identity** chapter of **C#** course provided by Epicodus.
 - The project objectives are as follows:
 *boxes will be checked upon completion of this project*
-> - [ ] Many-to-many relationship is applied between `Treat`s and `Flavor`s.
+> - [x] Many-to-many relationship is applied between `Treat`s and `Flavor`s.
-> - [ ] The application should have user authentication.
+> - [x] The application should have user authentication.
-> - [ ] A user should be able to log in and log out; to navigate to a splash page that lists all treats and flavors; and to click on each item to see all the treats/flavors that belong to it.
+> - [x] A user should be able to log in and log out; to navigate to a splash page that lists all treats and flavors; and to click on each item to see all the treats/flavors that belong to it.
-> - [ ] Only logged in users should have access to create, update, and delete items (full CRUD functionality).
+> - [x] Only logged in users should have access to create, update, and delete items (full CRUD functionality).
 All others can only view them (Read functionality only).
+- Stylings are complete only for `Index.cshtml` and `Details.cshtml` files.

 ## Setup Instructions
 > [!IMPORTANT]